 It is our focus to inspire LGD owners on the benefits of management methods such as basic health care, sterilization, proven socialization and bonding methods, and GPS collars.
 Our goal is to inspire the use of livestock guardian dogs as they were originally intended - as partners!

 It is our goal to help establish proven, humane accepted animal husbandry practices and encourage support for them.

 We'll continue to encourage and support sheepherder training, livestock guardian dog certification programs, and public land signage, all of which are encouraged by ASI and BLM.

-LGDs are considered livestock by state government.
-Without any basic protections, some LGDs live less than ideal lives.
-As with Police K9's, service dogs and SAR dogs, we believe that working dogs deserve protections parallel to the incredible service they provide.
+LGDs are considered livestock by many state governments.
+Without any basic protections or guidelines, some LGDs live less than ideal lives.
+As with Police K9's, service dogs, and SAR dogs, we believe that working dogs deserve care that parallels the incredible service they provide.